mattmakai/fullstackpython.com/content/pages/examples/sqlalchemy/sqlalchemy-dialects-postgresql-tsvector.markdown

 title: sqlalchemy.dialects.postgresql TSVECTOR code examples
 category: page
 slug: sqlalchemy-dialects-postgresql-tsvector-examples
-sortorder: 500031011
+sortorder: 500031012
 toc: False
 sidebartitle: sqlalchemy.dialects.postgresql TSVECTOR
-meta: Python example code for the TSVECTOR class from the sqlalchemy.dialects.postgresql module of the SQLAlchemy project.
+meta: Python example code for the TSVECTOR constant from the sqlalchemy.dialects.postgresql module of the SQLAlchemy project.

-TSVECTOR is a class within the sqlalchemy.dialects.postgresql module of the SQLAlchemy project.
+TSVECTOR is a constant within the sqlalchemy.dialects.postgresql module of the SQLAlchemy project.

 ## Example 1 from sqlalchemy-utils